 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Eye redness or pain, tearing, or changes in vision
+- Eye redness or pain, watery eyes, vision changes

 If you notice these less serious side effects, talk with your doctor:

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088